voyeg3r/dotfaster/nvim/plugged/vim-neatstatus/README.markdown

 Screenshots
 -----------

-Here is how this status line will look in Gvim on Windows with the Solarized color scheme:
+Here how the status line will look like on gnome-terminal with neovim

 ![Neat Statusline](https://i.imgur.com/GoAiVut.png)